 The Group assesses whether credit risk has increased significantly since initial recognition at each reporting date.
 Determining whether an increase in credit risk is significant depends on the characteristics of the financial instrument, the borrower and the geographical region.

-- 27. Financial Risk Management (continued) - (a) Credit risk (continued)

-(1) Significant increase in credit risk (continued)
+- (a) Credit risk (continued) - (a.ii) Expected credit loss measurement (continued) - (1) Significant increase in credit risk (continued)

 Determining when credit risk has increased significantly (continued)